Investigations committee

 Bob Atkins CPFA

-Bob qualified with Cipfa in 1978.
-He had a long career in public finance, culminating in being Treasurer to Thames Valley Police Authority, Treasurer of the Metropolitan Police Authority and finally Director of Fince for Thames Valley Probation Service.
-He is an ordained priest in the Church of England – now retired and attached to Derby Cathedral.
+Bob qualified with CIPFA in 1978.
+He had a long career in public finance, culminating in being Treasurer to Thames Valley Police Authority, Treasurer of the Metropolitan Police Authority and finally Director of Finance for Thames Valley Probation Service.
+He is an ordained priest in the Church of England – now retired and an Associate Priest at Derby Cathedral.

 Bill Butler CPFA

-Bill is an experienced Non-Executive Director and currently sits on the boards of the Law Society, where he chairs the Finance and Investment Committee and sits on the Group Audit Committee and GPDF Ltd, where he chairs the audit committee.
+Bill is a CIPFA member and an experienced Chair and Non-Executive Director.
+He is currently chair of Propertymark Ltd and sits on the board of Coventry and Warwickshire ICB, where he chairs the audit and risk committee.
+He has previously held Non executive roles at the Law Society, GPDF Ltd and the Gangmasters and Labour abuse Authority.
 He was previously chief executive of the Security Industry Authority for six years and also held senior board positions in finance and audit.
 He has extensive experience of regulation and strategy, policy and operational delivery.
 He was admitted as a Chartered Security Professional in 2014.

 David Ewart CPFA